USS Beale (DD-471): 1962 – 1968

 On 14 November, the warship passed between Capes Henry and Charles and laid in a course for the Mediterranean Sea.
 Steaming in company with a quartet of DesRon 32 destroyers that included Beales sister ship and frequent colleague Bache, she arrived in Pollensa Bay, Majorca, on the 24th.
-She spent the bulk of her last deployment in the western Mediterranean, sailing east of the Italian "boot" only once when she entered the Adriatc in late January 1968 to call at Split, Yugoslavia.
+She spent the bulk of her last deployment in the western Mediterranean, sailing east of the Italian "boot" only once when she entered the Adriatic in late January 1968 to call at Split, Yugoslavia.
 Her activities in the western basin consisted of a mix of exercises – unilateral, bilateral, and multilateral in composition – and visits to a variety of French and Italian ports, as well as one brief call at Malta.
 After being relieved by Moale at Málaga, Spain, Beale got underway for Norfolk on Easter Sunday 1968.
 A note of sadness, however, intruded upon the satisfaction usually associated with a homeward bound voyage.
 Of the four DesRon 32 ships that had accompanied her to the Mediterranean the previous fall, only three joined her in the return trip.
 A storm at Rhodes early in February had reduced Bache, her frequent comrade over the years, to an unsalvageable wreck.
 Beale and her depleted complement of traveling companions arrived back in Hampton Roads on 23 April.